Rating: | 8.7 / 10 |

 There is also the Tempest pack range which is the women’s version of this pack

-Side stretch pocket.
-These pockets are easy to stuff things in and out of which is rare for this style of pocket
+Side stretch pocket and hip belt.
+These pockets are easy to stuff things in and out of which is rare for this style of pocket on day packs.

 This review was done with product provided for testing by the Australian importer of Osprey Packs